arcadejk/kdrama-fandom/README.md

 ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/87dd53b7-2a2b-4565-bc9a-71cfc3534135)

-Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery, and Sign Up page and is identical on each page to allow for easy navigation.
-This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+This section will allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the ‘back’ button.
 Nav Bar

 - **3.2 The landing page presentation images**

-The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+The landing includes a photograph with text overlay to allow the user to see exactly which location this site would apply to.
-This section introduces the user to Love Running with an eye catching animation to grab their attention.
+This section introduces the user to Love Running with an eye-catching animation to grab their attention.

 - **3.3 Welcome Article: "Exploring the Dynamic World of Korean Cinema"**